Nonprofit boards are responsible for a broad spectrum of legal and fiduciary duties.

 5. Ensuring legal integrity and accountability

-As trustees, your organization’s board must keep your nonprofit compliant and accountable by ensuring you:
+As trustees, an NPO’s board members must keep the non-profit compliant and accountable by ensuring that it:

-- Make annual tax filings and GST/HST payments when required
+- Makes annual tax filings and GST/HST payments when required

-- Keep accurate records to meet donor and governmental information requests
+- Keeps accurate records to meet donor and governmental information requests

-It’s also part of your NPO board of directors' responsibilities to understand your organization’s code of ethics, constitution and bylaws so they can preserve legal integrity by adhering to them.
+It’s also part of an NPO board of directors' responsibilities to understand their organization’s code of ethics, constitution, and bylaws so they can preserve legal integrity by adhering to them.

 6. Maintaining sufficient resources